 Children and Coordination/Balance Issues

-Poor motor planning and coordination often result in being the last one to be picked for the team, late to ride a bicycle, poor/messy handwriting.
+In children, poor motor planning and coordination often result in being the last one to be picked for the team, late learning to ride a bicycle, or poor/messy handwriting.
 These struggles can shatter a child’s confidence.

 Adults and Coordination/Balance Issues

-Our balance and coordination are extremely important for our health and safety throughout the lifespan.
-As we age, steps become obstacles, picking things up is difficult, getting out of bed can even become dangerous.
+An adults balance and coordination are extremely important for general health and safety throughout the lifespan.
+As we age, steps may become obstacles, picking things up becomes more difficult, getting out of bed can even become dangerous.
 The good news is the system governing the mechanisms associated with balance can be improved at any age.